Doctors' gender pay gap 'to be eliminated'

 The pay gap exists because there are more higher-paid male doctors than female doctors in senior positions, although women make up more than half of junior doctors.

-Taking time to out to have children can affect pay progression, particularly for female consultants.
+Taking time out to have children can affect pay progression, particularly for female consultants.

 They are also much less likely to given reward payments for work done over-and-above their core roles.